pyfection/Datura-ai-FastAPI-Task/README.md

 Click on the `Authorize` button and type in the auth token you set in your .env file and click "Authorize".
 Now click on the `tao_dividends` endpoint and click on `Try it out`.
 Here you can put in the `netuid` and `hotkey` of your choice and then click on `Execute`.
+If you choose to set `trade` to `True`, it will add a stake or unstake.
 You should see a result that looks something similar to this:
 ```JSON
 {